More and more companies are moving their workloads to the cloud - and for a good reason: it reduces the cost …

-CSPM tools aim to detect such misconfigurations, warn the security team, and help to fix and patch issues before attackers can exploit them.
+CSPM tools aim to detect such misconfigurations, warn the security team, and help fix and patch issues before attackers can exploit them.

-- public storages: Cloud misconfigurations often affect S3 buckets are not encrypted or even allow public access.
+- public storages: Cloud misconfigurations often affect S3 buckets that are not encrypted or even allow public access.

 - open networks: Recent data breaches like the AutoClerk breach in 2019, which exposed the personal information of thousands of hotel guests including members of the US government and military, were caused by network configuration errors.
-Either database ports were left open or networks that were assumed to be private were in fact reachable from the internet allowing access to internal containers, storages, or VMs.
+Either database ports were left open or networks that were assumed to be private were, in fact, reachable from the internet allowing access to internal containers, storages, or VMs.

-- Identity and Access Management: Over-permissioned cloud resources or user roles are often targeted by attackers since they allow attackers to escalate their privileges and to gain unauthorized access to further resources or even compromise an account.
+- Identity and Access Management: Over-permissioned cloud resources or user roles are often targeted by attackers since they allow attackers to escalate their privileges and gain unauthorized access to further resources or even compromise an account.

 There are a lot of things a cloud security team can do to improve security - however, the tough part is to choose what to do.
 To ease the decision which issues must be addressed immediately, the raised warnings must be prioritized with respect to their context, business impact, and exposure of the affected resource.

 A simple CSPM has become a must-have to manage and secure the cloud environment.
-To scale with today’s multi-account environments and to reduce noise, CSPM have to contextualize and prioritize security warnings to guide and support security teams efficiently.
+To scale with today’s multi-account environments and to reduce noise, CSPM tools have to contextualize and prioritize security warnings to guide and support security teams efficiently.